badlybluestocking/badlybluestocking.github.io/README.md

 You should now be on a page where you can still read the guide... but it looks more code-y and crappy.
 Fortunately, it has all the important symbols you need in order to understand what to do.
 Enjoy!

+If you are reading this on the wiki, then click on the edit button in the top-right corner instead.
+The same page will appear.

 ## 1: Writing a blog post